krhoda/book_learning/README.md

 Complete.
 Every chapter contains notes and working examples.

+#### The Complete Rust Programming Reference Guide
+From what I've found, [this](https://www.packtpub.com/application-development/complete-rust-programming-reference-guide) best comprehensive, general purpose intermediate Rust Guide to follow the book which comes with the language.

+Currently working through, but expecting to find:
+* Deeper examination of traits and closures.
+* Additional information and examples of macros.
+* Performance concerned algorithmic implementations and techniques.

 #### The Rustnomicon
 Coming soon, [The Rustonomicon](https://doc.rust-lang.org/nomicon/).
 Less for the `unsafe` powers, but more for a deeper understanding of the innerworking of the language, and the basis for the `concurrent`/`paralellism` models of the language.